 Gate Design is an important feature of any home.
 Numerous scopes for experimentation open up when delving into the design possibilities.
 Materials like wood and black steel are popular options in Indian homes.
 At the same time, designers also experiment with a combination of materials that suits their aesthetic.
-Buying mass-produced gate design has become a convenient option for many.
+Buying mass-produced Sydney automated gates has become a convenient option for many.
 In this fast-paced world, a few feel the need to own a customised gate design.
 Thus, this list of the 50 best Gate Design can inspire you to decide on the most suitable option for the Indian context.

 The design studio has explored another possibility for building screening by reusing of vernacular material, clay roof tiles for an Urban Dwelling in India to comfort its hot climate.
 The house features double height volumes, where the east facade surfaces to clad clay roof tiles, depicting the play of earthy red textures with background glazing and white masses.
 The entire volume of the dwelling also replicates the pattern in compound wall and entrance gate.